eight04/web-exporter/README.md

 Get the values of an object as an array.
 Return an empty array if the input is not an object.

+### to_string

+Convert a number to a string.
+This is basically the `toString` method of Number.

+`base` - optional, the base to use for conversion.
+Default is 10.

 Todos
 -----